aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 Both views will produce the same results, the second view should show a much improved query response time.

-Go back to QuickSight in our <i>Analysis</i> and click onto the pencil right next to our dataset name we are working on.
-On the pop-up press the the dots and click <i>Edit</i>.
+Go back to QuickSight in our _Analysis_ and click onto the pencil right next to our dataset name we are working on.
+On the pop-up press the the dots and click _Edit_.

 ![Edit the Dataset](/images/quicksight/40_QS_edit_dataset.png)

 You will see that the fields list has been augmented as our underlying view has been modified.
-Press <i>Save and Publish</i> and return to our Analysis.
+Press _Save and Publish_ and return to our Analysis.
 Once again, this is exactly the reason why we assign dataset definitions to the database side, not to the client side - keep this in mind as a general rule when designing Data Warehouses.

-Now select a <i>Heatmap</i> as a new visual and select <i>PRODUCT_GROUP</i> for the <i>Group By</i> and <i>PRICE</i> and <i>AMOUNT</i> for the size and color metrics.
+Now select a _Heatmap_ as a new visual and select _PRODUCT_GROUP_ for the _Group By_ and _PRICE_ and _AMOUNT_ for the size and color metrics.
 Re-organize the visuals on the canvas and save it again as a new version.
 However, if you want to stay with the current version, analysis has been autosaved - nothing to do.
-Click on the <i>Share</i> icon in the upper right corner to publish our Analysis as a Dashboard.
+Click on the _Share_ icon in the upper right corner to publish our Analysis as a Dashboard.
 It should look similar to the one below:

 ![Insights](/images/quicksight/16f_QS_final_dashboard.png)